openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 setAndLink&lt;T&gt;(propName: string, defaultValue: T): SubscribedAbstractProperty&lt;T&gt;

-Works in a way similar to the **Link** API.
-If the given attribute exists in LocalStorage, the two-way bound data of the attribute in LocalStorage is returned.
+Works in a way similar to the **link** API.
+If the given attribute exists in LocalStorage, the two-way bound data of the attribute in AppStorage is returned.
 If the given attribute does not exist, it is created and initialized with **defaultValue** in LocalStorage, and two-way bound data is returned.
+The value of **defaultValue** must be of the T type and cannot be **undefined** or **null**.

 > **NOTE**
 >